 Within this array of clinical sites, we also work with a diverse cohort of faculty who hail from all over the country, bringing along their training experiences from highly reputable institutions.
-Without a doubt, the heart and soul of our program lies in our faculty and residents.
-We are a tight-knit bunch, even across residency classes, and this large professional network along with our reputation for producing highly skilled anesthesiologists, helps our residents match to top-notch fellowships and land great career opportunities after graduation.
+Without a doubt, the heart and soul of our program lie in our faculty and residents.
+We are a tight-knit bunch, even across residency classes, and this large professional network, along with our reputation for producing highly skilled anesthesiologists, helps our residents match to top-notch fellowships and land great career opportunities after graduation.

 While our clinical training is robust, we firmly believe in a strong foundation of knowledge.
-Protected time for lectures is provided to all residents during their CA-1 through C-3 years.
+Protected time for lectures is provided to all residents during their CA-1 through CA-3 years.
 The value we put on education is reflected in our residents’ outstanding performance on board exams.

-Outside of work, Houston is a fun and affordable place to live as an individual or as a family.
+Outside of work, Houston is a fun and affordable place to live as a single person or as a family.
 It is the fourth largest city and one of the most diverse and multicultural melting pots of America.
 If you love to eat, Houston is definitely for you!
 You can find delicious bites from any corner of the world.
 The medical center is just minutes away from live music, museums, parks, farmer markets, zoos, and of course, bars and restaurants.
-There are always events to check out at the NRG Stadium or the Toyota Center (including the annual Houston Livestock & Rodeo event!).
+There are always events to check out at the NRG Stadium or the Toyota Center (including the annual Houston Livestock & Rodeo).
 No matter where you come from, Houston has something for you, and we have no doubt that you will find many reasons why you would want to call it your new home too.

 Once again, thank you for your interest in our program.
 If you have any questions at all, don’t be shy—feel free to reach out to us and we will be happy to help.